flatironinstitute/sciware/05_Parallelization/terminology.md

 # General approaches

-### Multiple instances ("flock" parallelism)
+### Multiple instances ("flock"/rank parallelism)

+* A number of ranks work in parallel, usually running the same code
 * Divide up work among themselves
-* Work together in flat structure
 * Coordinate/communicate to share intermediate values

 ### Worker pool

 * Run one main process
 * Hand off pieces of work to a pool of workers
-* All coordination happens in main process
+* Coordination happens in main process